You’ve heard the phrase “pay yourself first” before, right?

 Want to get out of debt?
 Pay yourself first.
 That’s right.
 This concept doesn’t just apply to savings.
 You can and should think about debt (money that you previously spent) as being first in line when it comes to making payments.
 Setup an automatic payment to your creditor to get rid of your debt asap.
-Use a tool like Ready For Zero to help you out.
+Use a tool like the Tally app to help you out.

 Want to have an emergency fund?
 Pay yourself first.
 Everyone needs an emergency fund to help them through a rough patch (i.e. car/house repair, unemployment, or major medical issue).
 Setup a direct deposit from your paycheck to your savings account and only stop the deposits once you’re comfortable with the amount in savings.

 Want to have money set aside for a down payment or a vacation?
 Pay yourself first.
 Create a separate savings account for short-term savings needs, like buying a new car or paying property taxes.
 Start depositing or transferring money into those accounts automatically and only stop the transfers once you’ve reached your goal.
 When it’s time to take your trip or pay your taxes you won’t have to dip into debt.